 Mr. Leichty also has represented businesses, shareholders, partnerships, governmental institutions, and universities on a full range of corporate and business litigation.
 Having worked for the University Counsel’s Office at Indiana University, Mr. Leichty has counseled universities in litigation, employment, student affairs, public records, construction, and other higher education issues.
 He is a member of the firm's Higher Education Practice Group.

 A regular practitioner in federal court, Mr. Leichty routinely advises on federal practice and procedure and has presented on this subject.
 He served as law clerk to the Honorable Robert L. Miller, Jr. of the United States District Court for the Northern District of Indiana.
 He currently sits on the Federal Local Rules Advisory Committee for the Northern District of Indiana.
-In 2014, he was recognized by Super Lawyers® magazine as an Indiana Super Lawyer, having been named Rising Star twice before by the publication.
+In 2014 and 2015, he was recognized by Super Lawyers® magazine as an Indiana Super Lawyer, having been named Rising Star twice before by the publication.

 Mr. Leichty received his J.D. cum laude from Indiana University Maurer School of Law.
 While there, he won the school’s Sherman Minton Moot Court competition and served as a law journal editor.
 Mr. Leichty also had the privilege to argue before U.S. Supreme Court Justice Ruth Bader Ginsburg and others in “The Court-Martial of Lt.
 Col. George Armstrong Custer,” a mock trial broadcast on C-SPAN and later memorialized in a book published by Indiana University.

 Mr. Leichty received his A.B. summa cum laude from Wabash College and later his M.Litt. from King's College, University of Aberdeen, Scotland, studying Medieval Scottish literature and law and serving as a Rotary Foundation Ambassadorial Scholar.